pkp/pkp-docs/designing-your-journal/en/creating-stylesheet.md

 ## Create a basic CSS file using the default template

 The first step is to create your .css file.
 You can either do this in your web browser or using a text editor.
-Though any text editing tools will work (e.g., Notepad or textEdit), we recommend using a tool like [Atom](https://atom.io/) or [NotePad++](https://notepad-plus-plus.org/), which contains helpful features like syntax highlighting.
+Though any text editing tools will work (e.g., Notepad or TextEdit), we recommend using a tool like [Atom](https://atom.io/) or [NotePad++](https://notepad-plus-plus.org/), which contains helpful features like syntax highlighting.

 ### Use your web browser